-(1) Non-Equity Incentive Plan amounts reflect threshold, target and maximum award amounts established for fiscal year 2020 under the Company's Management Incentive Plan.
-The "Threshold," "Target" and "Maximum" amounts reflected for Mr. Hancock have been prorated based on his appointment date of May 7, 2019 as interim President and Chief Executive Officer.
+(1) Non-Equity Incentive Plan amounts reflect threshold, target and maximum award amounts established for fiscal year 2019 under the Company's Management Incentive Plan.
+The "Target" and "Maximum" amounts reflected for Mr. Hart have been prorated based on his employment start date of August 1, 2018.
 Additional information regarding the Company's Management Incentive Plan, including the performance metrics applicable to these awards under our Management Incentive Plan, can be found in the "Compensation Discussion and Analysis" section of this Proxy Statement under "Management Cash Incentive Plan".
-The actual amount of bonus earned by each Named Executive Officer under the Management Incentive Plan for fiscal year 2020 is reflected in the "Summary Compensation Table" above under the column heading, "Non-Equity Incentive Plan Compensation."
+The actual amount of bonus earned by each Named Executive Officer under the Management Incentive Plan for fiscal year 2019 is reflected in the "Summary Compensation Table" above under the column heading, "Non-Equity Incentive Plan Compensation."